With summer winding down in Carson City, now is an ideal time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last replaced yours?
-Remove it and hold it up to the light.
-If light isn’t visible, buy a new one.
+Can’t remember when you last replaced yours?
+Pull it out and angle it toward the light.
+If light isn’t visible, get a new one.

 3. Clean the Inside